 This article is part of

-Defining the differences among LTE, 4G and 5G
+The differences among LTE, 4G and 5G

 LTE developed as a 4G standard during 4G's reign.
 LTE is the golden, global standard for wireless broadband and sets the foundation for 5G networks.
 Both 4G and LTE support various traffic types, something previous generations struggled to do and which 5G must now improve upon.

 How does 5G work?

-- potential download speeds
+- Potential download speeds.

-- OFDM encoding
+- OFDM encoding.

-Comparing latency, speed and bandwidth
+Compare latency, speed and bandwidth

-Potential download speeds.
 While 4G introduced various VoIP capabilities, 5G builds upon and enhances those promises of quick potential download speeds.
 4G's download speeds hit 1 Gbps, and 5G's goal is to increase that tenfold for maximum download speeds of 10 Gbps.

-Carriers must deploy small cells in various areas due to the MM wave frequency.
-While the frequency is higher than cellular technology has seen so far, MM wave has weaker signals that travel across shorter distances.
+Carriers must deploy small cells in various areas due to the mmWave frequency.
+While the frequency is higher than cellular technology has seen so far, mmWave has weaker signals that travel across shorter distances.
 Small cell stations must be placed frequently in 5G-capable areas to ensure the signals reach users and businesses.

 5G expectations vs. reality

-However, as Badman warned, 5G will not accomplish all its goals on day one.
-These achievements may take years or may not happen at all.
+However, 5G hasn't accomplished all its goals in the first few years.
+These achievements could take years or might not happen at all.
 It's crucial for organizations and network teams to understand that the expectations and realities of 4G and 5G are mutually exclusive.
 Despite this, 5G has the potential to enhance operations and address the shortcomings that 4G failed to address.
 How 5G does this in a long-term, global way has yet to be seen.